 Electric Fleet (EV) Planning Strategy

 1) Fleet Overview.
 How many vehicles do you operate, and how do they fit into your daily operations?
 Most cities have everything from passenger vehicles to police cars to dump trucks and street sweepers.

-2) How many miles are does each type of vehicle travel on “typical” day?
-What kinds or routes and what kinds of material are moved?
+2) How many miles does each type of vehicle travel on a “typical” day?
+What kinds of routes and what kinds of material are moved?

 3) Where would EV charging infrastructure and maintenance facilities be?
 Haw fax can electric vehicles be charged?
 Is your facility L1 or L2?
 Can your facilities and staff be transitioned from ICE (internal combustion engines) to electric and battery?

 4) Can your electric utility partners assist?
 Will they incentivize off-hours EV charging energy use to lower your costs?

 5) Can all (100%) electric vehicles fit within your charging constraints, or will you need to integrate hybrids?
 Passenger vehicles are plentiful, and light trucks, transit buses, sweepers, and even garbage trucks are coming online, but the options may be more limited on mission-critical police vehicles and fire trucks as well as your largest truck and heavy equipment (snow plows, road graders, etc.) or, it will probably be a “mix” to start.

-6) Are you able to track usage more closely with vehicle telematics data that will allow you to plan your aquisitions?
+6) Are you able to track usage more closely with vehicle telematics data that will allow you to plan your acquisitions?

 7) Will you “pilot” limited transitions within one or more departments to gauge benefits and/or operating hurdles–before diving in?

 8) Do you have an implementation time frame (or has one been established for you)?
 Get in the queue, the clock is ticking.

 Electrification Start Up Costs Can Be High

 But that’s exactly where we can assist by spreading your start-up costs over multiple budget periods.
 Vehicles can be more expensive out-of-the-box than what you’ve spent in the past on vehicles with the internal combustion engines (ICE) they’re replacing and the new charging and maintenance infrastructure.
 First Capital will smooth out the cost of entry as you scale up and your total cost of ownership (TCO) scales back.

 For Questions About Municipal Lease-to-Own Financing